Southern Thailand Trip. Day 4-5: Krabi

 A history about a monk who discovered tigers roaming through the caves.

-After we were all back on the van, it was time to head off the elephant camp.
+After we were all back on the van, it was time to head off to the elephant camp.
 It was located in a palm plantation.
-We felt worried when we saw the sky started to turn into dark.
-It's gonna be raining soon.
+We felt worried when we saw the sky starting to turn dark.
+It's going to be raining soon.
 We did the elephant trekking back in Phuket, but we were intrigued with this trip that includes the elephant bathing in the river.
-Shine or rain, the activity still went on, We bought a cheap rain coat provided at the camp, and enjoyed the elephant ride, though not so many pictures taken.
+Whether it was sunny or rainy, the activity still took place.
+Despite not taking many pictures, we enjoyed the elephant ride and purchased a cheap raincoat from the camp.

 The sky starts to drizzle